-Our strategy describes how RCPCH will continue our work to improve health outcomes for children and young people.
-Building on our vision to lead the way in children's health, we outline our four strategic aims, how we'll do it and what we focus on.
+Our strategy describes how RCPCH continues our work to improve health outcomes for children and young people.
+Building on our vision to lead the way in children's health, this outlines our four strategic aims, how we do it and what we focus on.

 To harness knowledge, data and intelligence to improve the quality of care for children and young people.